Club La Vela: History

-The original LaVela bar was built next to Spinnakers with ground breaking in the spring and Summer of 1978.
+The original LaVela bar was built next to Spinnaker with ground breaking in the spring and Summer of 1978.
 In 1984 the club was rebuilt as the La Vela Beach Club and Concert Hall;the venue was designed by Walton Chancey and Timothy Packard Architects.
 It was originally owned by Alois Pfeffer and George Christo and after the initial season in the fall of 1984, Mr. Pfeffer became the sole owner in early 1985 and began the expansion that would eventually make LaVela Beach Club and Concert Hall, Club LaVela and the "World's Largest Nightclub".
 From the sinking of the original support pilings in the summer of 1984, LaVela (as it was first known) was constructed in 54 days culminating in a Grand Opening on Labor Day 1984, and an opening evening concert by John Prine.
 The building was Mr. Chancey's thesis from the School of Architecture at Auburn University.

 The original management team was headed by Willian Bass C.P.A., Gordon Hundley (deceased), Jimmy Christo Jr., and Clifford A. Becker.
 Alois Pfeffer himself an engineer, architect and international entrepreneur was instrumental in advising the recently graduated and certified architect team of Chancey & Packard.
 Originally set to cost $400,000 U.S., overtime exceeded that figure on the project alone.
 Alois Pfeffer continued to support the project through its infancy with money and expertise culminating in the grand opening.

 Original performing acts the first season included Ramsey Lewis, Gregg Allman, Robin Trower, Tom T. Hall, Pure Prairie League, Leon Redbone, The Outlaws and a host of others.
 The original venue was much smaller than it is presently, and in pre-reopening expansion, after a brief winter hiatus in November and December 1984, an outdoor band shell was added along with extended deck space and subsequently through the early years Mr. Pfeffer with the support of his wife and sons, oversaw the growth of the club.
 The club has added nine so-called "theme rooms", and additional dance floors, swimming pools, bars and more.
 With the addition of longtime resident DJ John Hulsey, as music director, several "Live Mix Shows" started in the late 80's and through 1999.

 From 1997 to 1999, World Championship Wrestling hosted an annual episode of WCW Monday Nitro at the venue in March (the event emanated from South Padre Island in Texas in 2000).
 The purpose of each of the annual "Spring Break-Out" episodes was to gain favor with adolescent and young adult viewers who were not familiar with Nitro.
 The nearby Boardwalk Beach Resort was the site for the final episode of Nitro on March 26, 2001.